Under Eye Fillers 101: What Every Aesthetic Practitioner Needs to Know

 The Injection Technique: Best Practices for Eye Bag Fillers and Fillers for Dark Circles

 Administering under eye bag fillers and fillers for dark circles requires precision and expertise to achieve natural-looking results and minimize potential side effects.
-Here’s a step-by-step guide to best practices:
+Here’s a step-by-step guide to best practices:- Patient Assessment:

 - Evaluate the patient’s under-eye anatomy, skin quality, and degree of volume loss.